Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (8) in M&S Beer Battered Cod
+Additives and processes (8) in M&S Beer Battered Cod

 Diphosphates